 A new roof also adds value onto the house, allowing the owners to sell for more.

-In fact, a remodeled roof returns 71.6% of the original investment, which is more than either a bathroom or a kitchen remodel, so it is one of the best remodels you can do to improve the value of your home [source].
+In fact, a remodeled roof returns 71.6% of the original investment, which is more than either a bathroom or a kitchen remodel, so it is one of the best steps you can take to improve the value of your home.

 Potential buyers will see that the roof has been redone recently, making the house far more attractive.
 This advantage over other options alone makes replacing the roof a huge attribute.

 Roof Selling Tip #5: Heighten Home Efficiency

 Roofs that need replacing right now are likely around 10-15 years old, meaning new, more efficient technology has come onto the market since then.
 During the sales process, mention how more efficient insulation helps lower heating and cooling costs for the customer’s home, so they will actually end up saving money in the long run.

 You can also provide options of material lines that have stronger and more efficient shingles that better protect a new roof from future damages.
 When trying to persuade a customer to replace their roof for efficiency, be sure to emphasize the money they will save in the long run, as that is what they actually gain.